-State investment statutes limits total derivative exposure to 15% of a fund's total asset value, and restricts uses to replication of returns and hedging of assets.
-The System Investment Policy Statement (IPS) has a target asset allocation of 5% for hedge funds, which may include derivatives.
-Systems investment in hedge funds has an exposure to derivatives of approximately 15-20%.
-The System invests in derivatives for investment purposes and not hedging purposes.
-As of September 30, 2018, total investments in hedge funds was 5.7%.
-The fair value of the hedge funds at September 30, 2018 was \$8,570,154.
+State investment statutes limits total derivative instrument exposure to 15% of a fund's total asset value and restricts uses to replication of returns and hedging of assets.
+The System Investment Policy Statement (IPS) has a target asset allocation of 5% for hedge funds, which may include derivative instruments.
+Systems investment in hedge funds has an exposure to derivative instruments of approximately 15-20%.
+The System invests in derivative instruments for investment purposes and not hedging purposes.
+As of September 30, 2020, total investments in hedge funds was 10.0%.
+The fair value of the hedge funds at September 30, 2020 was \$14,557,541.